Steve Baker (motorcyclist)

 Steve Baker (born September 5, 1952) is an American former professional motorcycle racer.
-He competed in AMA dirt track and road racing competitions from 1973 to 1976 and in the Grand Prix motorcycle racing world championships in 1977 and 1978.

-Baker is notable for being the first American to win a road racing world championship when he won the 1977 Formula 750 title.
+He competed in AMA dirt track and road racing competitions from 1973 to 1976 and in the FIM Grand Prix motorcycle racing world championships in 1977 and 1978.
+Baker is notable for being the first American competitor to win a road racing world championship when he won the 1977 Formula 750 title.

+Bespectacled and soft-spoken, the diminutive Baker had an unassuming demeanor that was the antithesis of a stereotypical motorcycle racer.
+Standing only tall, he was on the leading edge of a wave of American and Australian riders bred on dirt track racing who dominated the 500cc road racing World Championships throughout the 1980s.
 Baker was inducted into the AMA Motorcycle Hall of Fame in 1999.

 Motorcycle racing career

+Early career

 Born in Bellingham, Washington, Baker began his career racing on the dirt track ovals of the Pacific Northwest.
-When Yamaha of Canada's rider, Yvon Duhamel, left to join the Kawasaki factory racing team in 1971, Baker was offered Duhamel's place on the team.
+When Yamaha of Canada's rider, Yvon Duhamel, left to join the Kawasaki factory racing team in 1971, Baker was offered Duhamel's place on the team with Bob Work as his team mechanic.
 He then switched to road racing and began competing in Canada, becoming a three-time Canadian champion.
 His experience racing on the rough, bump-strewn Canadian race tracks would help him later in his career when racing on European tracks.